Happy weekend! Do any of you have anything exciting planned?

 - 1 tablespoon sesame seeds

 - Boil the bean sprouts and spinach until they are soft and wilted.
 Drain the water and set them aside.

 - Slice the zucchini into matchsticks, heat a tablespoon of sesame oil in a small pan, and sautee the zucchini until it has been cooked.

 - In the ceramic bibimbap pot, put the already cooked brown rice into the pot.
 Arrange the bean sprouts, spinach, zucchini, and kimchi on top of the rice.
 Put the lid over the pot and heat the bibimbap.
 In a small pan, fry an egg and put it in the bibimbap.
 (You can crack the egg directly into the pot and close the lid to let the egg cook over low heat, however, you may end up burning the rice in the process.
 If you enjoy burnt rice, which my family does, then cook the egg that way.)

 - Squirt some of the hot pepper paste over the bibimbap, sprinkle some sesame seeds, mix it up, and then serve it into individual bowls for everyone to enjoy.

 I love the way the rice at the bottom of the bowl crisps.

 For this bibimbap we used carrots and cooked them the same way that we cooked the zucchini.
 This is a very flexible dish.
 As long as you have some sort of rice and the hot pepper paste for bibimbap, you can basically use whatever veggies you’d like and you’ll be set!

-Have a great rest of your short week!
-Stay happy and healthy y’all!
+Have a fantastic rest of your weekend!
+Stay happy and healthy, y’all!